ua-snap/shiny-apps/cmip3_cmip5/www/help01_start.md

 ### App Layout

-This is not your grandmama's R Shiny app.
+This is not your grandma's R Shiny app.
 So let's start simple.

 #### Navigation Bar